CoderTheTyler/mhash-c/README.md

 # mhash-c
-Multithreaded implementation of MinHashing in C using pthreads.
+Multithreaded implementation of MinHashing; written in C using pthreads.

 about
 -------